eth-cscs/abcpy/doc/source/getting_started.rst

 To define a parameter of a model as a random variable, you start by assigning a *prior* distribution on them.
 We can utilize *prior* knowledge about these parameters as *prior* distribution.
-In the absence of prior knowledge, we still need to provide *prior* information and a non-informative flat disribution on the parameter space can be used.
+In the absence of prior knowledge, we still need to provide *prior* information and a non-informative flat distribution on the parameter space can be used.
 The prior distribution on the random variables are assigned by a probabilistic model which can take other random variables or hyper parameters as input.